ropensci/roweb3/content/blog/2022-06-02-chatops-review-system-github/index.md

 * decreases the cognitive load needed for handling a review as one does not need to switch between different tabs or apps;
 * simplifies future process changes, as the command could remain the same whilst the background tasks change.

-Feel free to comment with any question you might have about buffy!
+Feel free to comment with any questions you might have about buffy!